libinliang866/mnngp/README.md

 This is the code for the implementation of the bayesian inference based on the deep maxout network gaussian process.

-Contributor: Libin Liang, Ye Tian and Ge Cheng
+Contributor: Libin Liang, Ye Tian and Ge Cheng.

 ## Introduction